Kanban for Software Teams

 • Building a Kanban System is achieved via 3 basic steps:

-• Defining & Visualizing the Workflow
+• Defining & Visualizing the Workflow.

-• Working to continuously improve the flow.
+• Working to continuously improve the performance of the system.

 • A Kanban System is framework-agnostic, and can be used either stand-alone or to supplement other frameworks like Scrum.

 Although Kanban Systems have their roots in manufacturing, and are often adopted by product support teams, there is increasing interest within software development teams seeking delivery methods with less overhead than Scrum, or, by teams looking to supplement Scrum and other frameworks with additional techniques to accelerate the flow of value through their delivery processes.
 Kanban is a visual, WIP-constrained pull system.
 A Pull System enables teams to start new work when they have capacity instead of work being pushed onto them regardless of their current workload.
 The goal of Kanban is to achieve balance between demand and capacity, and in doing so, to to deliver a continuous flow of value with greater predictability.
-The heart of Kanban is visualization of workflow so it can be proactively managed to achieve optimal cycle times.
+The heart of Kanban is visualization of the delivery system workflow so it can be proactively managed and improved to achieve optimal cycle times.
 When used a stand-alone delivery system for software development, Kanban is frequently supplemented with additional practices borrowed from agile frameworks like Scrum, such as stand-ups, intake refinement meetings and retrospectives.
 Likewise, Scrum teams can take advantage of Kanban concepts such as improved visualization and the application of WIP limits as a way to improve transparency, and boost throughput.

 Kanban adoption requires no major disruption to existing delivery processes or organizational structures.
 Kanban is framework-agnostic.
 The transition can be evolutionary and self-directed.
 Here is a summary of the basic steps for setting up and operating a Kanban system for software development: